 Developing teaching material for lessons: content and methodological planning and preparation of didactical aids, as well as correcting and assessing the work of students

-- cooperation with parents
+- Cooperating with parents

-- participation in the school’s expert bodies
+- Participating in the school’s expert bodies

-- class teacher duties and responsibilities
+- Acting as a class teacher duties and responsibilities

-- organised professional education and training
+- Attending professional education and training

-- collecting and processing data related to performing educational and other work
+- Collecting and processing data related to performing educational and other work

-- mentoring pupils, apprentices, students and HVC students, and cooperating with schools and higher education institutions which educate education staff
+- Mentoring pupils, apprentices, students and HVC students, and cooperating with schools and higher education institutions which educate education staff

-- mentoring trainees
+- Mentoring trainees

-- maintaining study rooms, collections, school workshops, sports halls, playgrounds, gardens, etc.
+- Maintaining study rooms, collections, school workshops, sports halls, playgrounds, gardens, etc.

-- organising cultural, sports and other generally beneficial and humanitarian activities to involve pupils, apprentices or students
+- Organising cultural, sports and other generally beneficial and humanitarian activities to involve pupils, apprentices or students

-- planning and supervising organised school excursions, trips, competitions, outdoor school, holiday retreats and camping, and
+- Planning and supervising organised school excursions, trips, competitions, outdoor school, holiday retreats and camping, and

 Form teachers have their teaching load reduced by one and a half pedagogical hour.
 Other teachers may also have reduced teaching load if they pursue other activates, in particular related particularly to external examinations.

-Additional paid leave is also possible in the case of illness, care of a family member, training, preparation and sitting the teaching certification examination, taking part in cultural and sports events of national and international importance, natural disasters, wedding, birth of a child, death in the family, moving house and humanitarian activity.
+Additional paid leave is also possible in the case of illness, care of a family member, training, preparation and sitting the teaching certification examination, taking part in cultural and sports events of national and international importance, natural disasters, weddings, the birth of a child, death in the family, moving house and humanitarian activity.

 Promotion to titles

-- mentor (Mentor)
+- mentor ("Mentor")

-- svetovalec (Advisor), and
+- svetovalec ("Advisor")

-- svetnik (Councillor).
+- svetnik ("Councillor"), and

-The relevant rules on promotion to titles (sl) issued by the Minister of education specify the requirements and conditions for promotion, criteria for assessment of conditions, and procedures.
+The relevant rules on promotion to titles issued by the minister responsible for education specify the requirements and conditions for promotion, criteria for assessment of conditions, and procedures.
 It is the Minister who decides on the promotion, namely at the recommendation of the head teacher or even pre-school teachers or teachers themselves.
-The specified requirements and conditions for promotion include:

-- years of work experience
+- Years of work experience

-- continuous professional development, and
+- Continuous professional development, and

-- additional professional duties.
+- Extra professional duties.

-In the structure of kindergartens and schools there are not many chances for career advancement of pre-school teachers and teachers.
-Possibilities are restricted to management and leadership posts, which are: Head of unit, Assistant head teacher and Pre-school head teacher or School head teacher.
+In the structure of kindergartens and schools, there are not many chances for career advancement of pre-school teachers and teachers.
+Possibilities are restricted to management and leadership posts, which are: Head of unit, Assistant headteacher and Pre-school head teacher or School head teacher.
 The requirements to be appointed to a head teacher position are prescribed by law.

-For the job position of a pedagogical advisor at the National education institute, National institute for vocational education and training and the Slovenian institute for adult education 10 years of work experience at a kindergarten or school is needed.
+For the job position of a pedagogical advisor at the National Education Institute, National Institute for Vocational Education and Training and the Slovenian Institute for Adult Education 10 years of work experience at a kindergarten or school is needed.

-In addition to appropriate qualifications, school inspectors must have 7 years work experience in a pedagogical, advisory, research and development or administrative field of education and have passed the inspector certification examination.
+In addition to appropriate qualifications, school inspectors must have 7 years of work experience in a pedagogical, advisory, research and development or administrative field of education and have passed the inspector certification examination.

 Mobility and transfers

-The head teacher can offer a pre-school teacher or a teacher a new employment agreement for a different post suitable for their qualifications or in a different location.
+The headteacher can offer a pre-school teacher or a teacher a new employment agreement for a different post suitable for their qualifications or in a different location.
 A pre-school teacher or a teacher can do a part of their teaching duty at a different kindergarten or school.
 In urgent cases, and with equal salary, a head teacher or a teacher can be offered a less demanding job position.